raae/queen.raae.codes/content/emails-queen/2023/05/06-url-search-params/index.md

 [`URL` is the constructor](/emails/2022-05-10-new-url/) you should reach for every time you deal with URLs, and the `searchParams` we are accessing here conforms to the [`URLSearchParams` interface with methods such as `has`, `sort`, `getAll` and more](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

 Never try to deal with URLs yourself; JS got your back!

+You'll also need to keep the values arround in [session storage](/emails/2023-05-11-session-storage/) to make use of them later.

 &nbsp;